ark9606/booking-api/README.md

 - Postman collection is available at directory /docs/postman

 ## Instractions to use the API
-- Import Postman collection from /docs/postman
+- Import Postman collection and environments from /docs/postman
+- Set apiKey variable, if it was changed in .env file
 - Call GET {{base_url}}/users - this will set userIds for the next requests
 - Call GET {{base_url}}/rooms - this will set roomId for the next requests
 - Call GET {{base_url}}/rooms/{{roomId}}